Exploring Eagle Harbor,

 in the Upper Peninsula of Michigan

-Eagle Harbor is now a quaint harbor town but was a boom town in the early history of the Upper Peninsula.
+EAGLE HARBOR is now a quaint harbor town but was a boom town in the early history of the Upper Peninsula.
 Everything was shipped into Eagle Harbor by boat as there were no roads.
 Supplies, settlers, and prospectors came in by boat and copper was shipped out from the Eagle Harbor, Central, Delaware, Copper Falls and other mines.

 Eagle Harbor is a great place for cross-country skiing, snowshoeing, or snowmobiling on hundreds of miles of groomed trails.
 The area is very hilly in places so you can have lots of fun.
 There are also many hiking, biking and nature trails in the area.
 Many important historical sites in the area are just waiting for visitors.
 The Eagle Harbor area is a history buff's dream.